-For the period beginning January 1, 2009, the tax rate applicable to section 186-e is 2.5%.
+The current tax rate applicable to section 186-e is 2.5%.
 However, you must compute the metropolitan transportation business tax (MTA surcharge) related to section 186-e as if the 3.5% tax rate was still in effect.

 Form CT-186-EZ, Telecommunications Tax Return - Short Form, is for smaller providers of telecommunication services.
 See Which form to file to determine whether to file this form or Form CT-186-E, Telecommunications Tax Return and Utility Services Tax Return.